n0IQ/InstaPin-Backend/readme.md

 # Pinterest Clone - GraphQL, NodeJS, ExpressJS, MongoDB

 ## Description:

-This project is a clone of a very popular image sharing and social media service Pinterest.
-I build this project as a way to practice my GraphQL skills.
-I also used it to learn how to implement an ORM into my back-end, which in this case I used Sequelize.
-It replicats the famous column layout that Pinteres uses, and it exemplifies several small features present in the real website.
-I made a GraphQL API for my backend using Apollo Server, which allowed a wall between the clients and the API.
-The user can also login with their google account, and all info related to the user is saved in a ClearDB MySQL database.
-If the user wants to upload a pin, the image (and other details) are inserted to the database and uploaded to Cloudinary as an image storage.
+This project is a clone of a very popular image-sharing and social media service - Pinterest.
+I built this project as a way to practice my GraphQL skills and also used it to learn how to implement an ODM into my backend, which in this case, I used Mongoose.
+It replicates the famous Pinterest as well as exemplifies several small features present in the original website.
+I made a GraphQL API for my backend.
+The user can register on the platform, and all info related to the user gets stored in a NoSQL MongoDB database.
+If the user wants to upload a pin, the image (and other details) gets inserted into the database.

 ## Technologies Used: